Josh Stumpf

 Joshua Stumpf is a Canadian country music singer and songwriter from Prince Albert, Saskatchewan.
 He is currently signed to MDM Recordings.
-His debut single "Highway Money" reached the top ten of the Billboard Canada Country chart.
+Stump has charted two singles, "Highway Money" and "Nobody Roads" in the top ten of the Billboard Canada Country chart.

 Biography

 Stumpf was born and raised in Prince Albert, Saskatchewan.
 He listened to country music in his dad's garage as a kid, and taught himself to play the guitar when he was in middle school.
 While in high school, Stumpf took vocal and singing lessons, performed at high school assemblies and events, and led his church's worship team.
 Stumpf considered Morgan Wallen and Luke Combs to be vocal inspirations to him while learning how to sing.
 He worked as a farmer for a year in Smeaton, Saskatchewan, and then lived two years in Saskatoon while attempting to kickstart his music career, before moving back to Prince Albert.
 In 2022, Stumpf co-founded the annual Sunset Country Music Festival in MacDowall, Saskatchewan to raise funds for charity.

-In 2023, Stumpf released his first track "Drink Me a Lullaby".
-In 2024, he released "That Song in This Truck" and won the "Emerging Artist Award" at the 2024 Saskatchewan Country Music Awards.
+In 2023, Stumpf released his first single "Drink Me a Lullaby".
+In 2024, he released the song "That Song in This Truck" and won the "Emerging Artist Award" at the 2024 Saskatchewan Country Music Awards.
 That same year, Stumpf signed a record deal with MDM Recordings.
-In April 2025, Stumpf released "Highway Money", his debut radio single and first release with MDM.
+In April 2025, Stumpf released "Highway Money", his debut single release with MDM.
 He followed up with the single "Nobody Roads" in September 2025.
+Stumpf was a semi-finalist in the 2026 SiriusXM Top of the Country contest.